robinkiplangat/RobinKiplangat/README.md

 - 🌱 I’m currently learning NLP

-- 🤔 I’m looking for help with underatnding foundations in ML
+- 🤔 I’m looking for help with understanding foundations in ML

 - 💬 Ask me about Data Mining | F1 and Rugby.